duguyue100/wmt-en2wubi/README.md

 # wmt-en2wubi
-Code and data for Character-level Chinese-English Translation through ASCII Encoding
+Code and data for [Character-level Chinese-English Translation through ASCII Encoding](https://arxiv.org/abs/1805.03330)

+## Instructions for reproducing the results

 ## Training Data and Results